Shivdeepu/Shivdeepu/README.md

 ## Hi there 👋
+My name is Shivadeep and I'm a PlayWright Web/API Automation engineer.
+I'm from Mandya, living in Bangalore.
+You can find me on Twitter, or on LinkedIn.

+🔧 Technologies & Tools

+✍ Blog & Writing

 <!--
 **Shivdeepu/Shivdeepu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.